 This is the most costly and high-end type of Indian Railway.
-The prices are nearly equivalent with airways and that’s the reason why it’s the most unconventional class.
-Folks who are able to afford this class can pay for a plane ticket too, which will of course get you to your destination much faster.
+The prices are nearly equivalent to airways and that’s the reason why it’s the most unconventional class.
+Folks who are able to afford this class can pay for a plane ticket too, which will, of course, get you to your destination much faster.

 A bed is incorporated with the ticket in IR.
 This air-conditioned train exists only on well-known tracks around downtown, cities and can transport 18 passengers.
 The train coaches are carpeted, have sleeping lodging and privacy options, such as the private coupes.